 Soup cans full of mud and tiny critters could tip the fate of this place one way or the other.

-Despite its ecological riches, British Columbia’s far north has struggled economically in recent decades.
+Despite its ecological riches, British Columbia’s far north has struggled economically in recent decade.
 Even when oil was making hay for Canada, coastal towns of British Columbia were hurting, due to the steady decline of commercial fisheries and, more recently, a diminished timber industry.
 In Prince Rupert, population 12,500, local businesses have long since been shuttered or look like they’re about to be.

 Into this grim financial picture comes the promise of LNG.
 Over the past three or four years, various proposals for liquefied natural gas export facilities have emerged, triggering a volatile mix of outrage and support.
 Pipelines would carry gas from the east and deliver it to locations here on the coast, where it would then be processed and loaded onto ships bound for the insatiable markets of Asia.
 At last count there were as many as 16 such proposals floated by various multinational conglomerates.